avikalpg/typing-analyst/macos/README.md

 1. Right-click (or Control-click) on the app icon.
 2. Select "Open" from the context menu.
 3. You'll see a dialog box.
 If you see an "Open" button, click it to confirm.
-Otherwise, you have to open by manually overriding Privacy & Security settings.
-Here are the steps:
+Otherwise, override Privacy & Security settings:
-	1. On your Mac, choose Apple menu  > System Settings, then click Privacy & Security  in the sidebar.
-(You may need to scroll down.)
+   1. On your Mac, choose Apple menu  > System Settings, then click **Privacy & Security** in the sidebar (you may need to scroll down).
- 	2. Open Privacy & Security settings for me
- 	3. Go to Security, then click Open.
-  	4. Click Open Anyway.
-This button is available for about an hour after you try to open the app.
+   2. Scroll to the Security section and click **Open Anyway** next to Typing Analyst.
+   3. When the confirmation prompt appears, click **Open**.
-   	5. Enter your login password, then click OK.
+   4. Enter your login password (or use Touch ID), then click **OK**.
-    The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it, just as you can for any authorized app.
+   5. The app is saved as an exception, so you can open it normally next time by double-clicking it like any authorized app.

 I plan to notarize the app in the future if there's sufficient interest.